MichaelAquilina/tro/README.rst

 * show: Show an object (Board, List or Card)
 * search: Search for Trello cards
 * create: Create an object
+* move: Move a card from one list to another
 * open: Open an object that has been closed
 * close: Close an object
 * label: Apply or remove a label on a card
 * url: Display the url of an object
 * attach: Attach a file to a Card
 * attachments: View attachments on a Card
+* me: display currently logged in user

 How it works
 ------------